Corporal Geoffrey L Hoyes 567591 RAF (Flight Lieutenant 48858 RAF) 1918—2003

 It was during this early period that Geoffrey Hoyes later recalled flying on operations for some weeks, with no lesser light than P/O LS “Duke” Delaney as WOp/AG, starting with that 11 June sortie.
 With no formal ORB account and no Log Book record for either Delaney (lost in Greece) or for Hoyes, it is sadly impossible to reconstruct his operational experience with certainty, though it would have been quite intense.
 Even doughty GF was hard-put during this period: shot-up on one occasion to forced-land at Sidi Barrani with a dud port engine—then, as leader on a night raid, having to abandon when his navigation lights failed.
 An interesting insight into this period of the war!

 At this stage of the Desert war, crews were very often scratch affairs "on the day", the firm partnerships coming rather later on.
 While the Pilot's Flying Log was the only one to record the complete crew, an Observer or Gunner was to enter the pilot's name in his Log, but not that of the other member.
 Other Squadron records show that in the Desert, Sgt Observer Bill Stack often flew in the right-hand seat to the Duke.
-So in his Observer’s Flying Log Book, Bill Stack recorded two of the earliest operational sorties with Delaney, that first one on 11 June 1940 and another the next day.
-These are consistent with Geoff Hoyes’ later recall, and also hint at the early rate of work.
+So in his Flying Log Book, Stack recorded two of the earliest operational sorties with Delaney, that first one on 11 June 1940 and another the next day.
+These are consistent with Geoff Hoyes’ later recall and also hint at the early rate of work.

 By Geoff’s own account, his operational period ended just as WOp/AG Sgt George Sewell came to crew with Delaney, an event not remarked in the extant ORB sheets.
-With Sgt Smith (pilot) and Sgt Steele (observer), George Sewell failed to return from a night raid on El Adem on 22 July in Blenheim L6661, as recounted on Ralph Wingrove’s page.
+With Sgt Smith (pilot) and Sgt Steele (observer), Sewell failed to return from a night raid on El Adem on 22 July in Blenheim L6661, his funeral noted on Wingrove’s page.
 While Delaney flew on raids from 10 July onwards, as did Sewell, if the ORB is correct (which it broadly seems to be at this date, consistent with GF’s log) Geoff Hoyes does not appear as crew with Delaney in any sortie listed between 10 July and the departure of the Squadron on 7 November for Ismailia, to prepare to deploy to Greece.
 It seems most likely then that Geoff Hoyes’ operational sorties were all in those stirring four weeks from 11 June 1940 onwards, where the Squadron record is unfortunately lacking.

 The long expected Italian advance into Egypt began on 13 September 1940.
 In less than a week, the offensive had advanced some 50 miles East of the Libyan border to over-run Sidi Barrani by 18 September.
 On 20 September the Italians were consolidating their positions, having also overrun the DLGs some 15 miles further on, denying them to the fighter squadrons of 202 Group.